 Have all your recipes organized on Pinterest to make life a billion times easier.

 Have a List of Tried and True Recipes

 Do you feel like every time you go to make up a menu of the week ahead, you’re just pulling from the entire universe of recipes?
 While it’s totally fun and acceptable to try out new recipes on your family, it’s important to stick to the ones you know they’ll love.

 You’ve cooked them before so they don’t take as long.
 Plus, there won’t be much of a fight at dinner time when it comes to actually eating it.
 Have a list of tried and true recipes, or better yet, how about a whole board on Pinterest dedicated to recipes your family loves?

 You know what always seems to get in the way of getting dinner on the table?

 Life is unpredictable.
 Life is messy.
 Life is full of late nights at work.
 Life is full of headaches.
-Life is unplanned trips to the Urgent Care for sore throats.
+Life is unplanned trips to the Urgent Care for sore throats and broken bones.
 Life is full of traffic jams on the way home.

 Things you cannot control.

 This is why it is so important to always have the ingredients in your pantry for a back-up meal.
 Something you can throw together in seconds, or better yet, something your husband or teenage son can make.
-I’m thinking black bean & cheese burritos.
-Grilled cheese sandwiches.
-Quesadillas.
+I’m thinking black bean burritos.
+Vegan Grilled cheese sandwiches.
+Veggie Quesadillas.
 EASY!